Porto Experience Photography Workshop

 • observational discipline

-• ability to construct visual narratives in everyday contexts
+• the ability to construct visual narratives in everyday contexts

 • A 25% deposit is required to secure a place